tgnemecek/core-website/src/collections/events/2022-11-19-supercharge-your-leadership.md

   **KEY RESULTS OF THE BALANCED LEADERSHIP PROGRAM**

+  D﻿uring this ongoing, weekly program, you will develop:

   •	Increased leadership confidence, purpose, internal stability, intuition, & reduced burn-out

   •	Mastery of a new mindset: Clarified vision, ability to control thoughts, creative thinking

-  •	Strategic direction, clear priorities, an agile action plan that gets faster and better results
+  •	Strategic direction, clear priorities, and an agile action plan that gets faster and better results

-  •	Control your emotions & thoughts so you improve relationships, communication, loyalty with your employees and customers
+  •	Control of your emotions & thoughts so you improve relationships, communication, loyalty

   •	Improved skillset with more effective habits and better outcomes from steady follow-up